-Tibetan plateau with its endless expanses of yellow and grey rolling hills eroded by wind.
+Tibetan plateau with its endless expanses of yellow and grey rolling hills is eroded by wind.
 There is more rain in the lower part of upper Mustang and the hills tend to be great red fluted cliffs of tiny round stones cemented together by mud.
 Villages are several hours apart and appear in the distance almost as mirages during the summer season, after the crops are planted, they are green oases in the desert-like landscape.
 Because of the cold and snow, most of the population departs from Lo on trading expeditions during the winter.
 The trekking season, therefore, is from late March until early November.
 The trek does not go to extremely high elevations, but the cold, dust and unrelenting afternoon winds can make the trek less pleasant than other treks in Nepal.
 Tiji Festival one of the most sacred and colorful festivals in this whole region.
-Festival features a three day ritual known as the chasing of demons'.
+Festival features a three day ritual known as the "chasing of demons".
 Monks donning masks and colorful costumes enact the story of Dorje Jono who fought against his demon father to save the Kingdom of Mustang from falling apart.

 We will welcome you at Tribhuvan International Airport upon your arrival and transfer you to the hotel for the overnight stay.

 After having breakfast in the morning today, we drive to Pokhara.
 It takes around 7 hours to reach Pokhara from Kathmandu by bus.
 You can also take the flight which take about 30 minutes and in the remaining time, take your time to explore the Pokhara city and Lakeside.
 We stay overnight at a guesthouse in Pokhara.